 DAYLILIES LIKE EXTRA FOOD AND WATER

+And don’t forget to feed your daylilies!
 A spring and fall feeding can also have a positive impact on blooming while strengthening plants for the winter.
-And while most daylilies can survive without much water, the more water you give them, the better the blooms.
+And while most daylilies are relatively drought tolerant, the more water you give them, the better the blooms.
 One has only to look at the moisture-packed flower itself as proof.